Atomus

-Atomus (Greek: Άτομος) was a Cypriot magician who appears in the Antiquities of the Jews by Josephus, working for Felix at Caesarea.
+Atomus (Greek: Άτομος) was a Cypriot magician who appears in the Antiquities of the Jews (c.
+94 CE) of Josephus.
+Atomus is presented as a functionary of the Roman procurator of Judaea province, Antonius Felix (r.
+52-60 CE), in Caesarea Maritima.

-Atomus was Jewish and is described as having been employed by Felix to convince Herod Agrippa II's sister Drusilla to divorce Azizus of Emesa and marry him instead.
+Atomus was Jewish and is described as having been employed by Felix to persuade Herod Agrippa II's sister Drusilla to divorce her husband Azizus of Emesa so that he (Felix) could marry her.